 Practice Education in Social Work

-The significance of supporting students within the practice setting cannot be over emphasized.
-Being a practice educator is a very important role, in terms of guaranteeing that social work students who graduate as registered practitioners are competent for their role.
+Supporting students in practice settings is important, and being a practice educator helps to guarantee that social work students who graduate as registered practitioners are ready for their role.

 - Strategies for managing students who are having difficulties